VoronDesign/VoronUsers/printer_mods/watt-this/in-situ-lubrication/README.md

 ![](./assets/ventilated_screws.webp)
 They are intended to ventilate a space through the screw, via the hole drilled down the length of the screw.
-I of cause am planning to use these to inject grease into the carriage block.
+I of course am planning to use these to inject grease into the carriage block.

 I ordered a set of M3x25 mm screws from [aliExpress](https://www.aliexpress.com/w/wholesale-hollow-hex-m3.html), and made a test to confirm it would work.